api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 Before we dive into the auction cycle, let's quickly summarize the work of searchers.
-The searcher needs to fund an EoA (Externally Owned Account) and deposit collateral on it's behalf.
+The searcher needs to fund an EoA (Externally Owned Account) and deposit collateral on its behalf.
 It needs to monitor the off-chain [Signed APIs](/oev/overview/target-chain.html#oev-signed-data) and monitor the dApp's state for profitable opportunities.